RPA 101: Choosing the right process to Automate

 Differences in utilization

 Even though RPA can be implemented in a number of different scenarios, the technology applied in each varies greatly.
 Businesses that are new to RPA are bound to have different automation and operational goals than RPA veterans looking to expand the scope and complexity of their already existing automation.
-Similarly, regional companies who might be using RPA for scaling purposes will implement the technology differently than global enterprises looking to enhance their regulatory compliance.
+Similarly, regional companies that might be using RPA for scaling purposes will implement the technology differently than global enterprises looking to enhance their regulatory compliance.